What is a bridging loan?

 Key features of bridging loans:

-• Interest-only payments: Often, borrowers must pay only the interest during the loan term, with the principal repaid once the current property is sold.
+Interest-only payments: Often borrowers only pay the interest portion during the loan term, with the principal repaid once the current property is sold.

 Understanding bridging loan rates